-Reimbursement for accessories, earmolds and hearing aid batteries will be made at the lowest of the price charged by the facility to the general public or the facility's acquisition cost or the State Maximum Fee Schedule amount.
+Reimbursement for accessories will be made at the lowest of the price charged by the facility to the general public or the facility's acquisition cost or the State Maximum Fee Schedule amount.

 The administrative and dispensing fees contained in the State Fee Schedule will not be paid to not-for-profit facilities.